hschilling/OpenMDAO-Framework/docs/design-doc/case_recording.rst

 Variable                       driver                solver
 =============================  ===================   ===============================================
 dis1.x1                        parameter             NO
+dis1.y1                        NO                    successor to dis1
+dis1.y2                        NO                    parameter
-dis1.y1                        successor to solver   successor to dis1 dis1.y2                        output of solver      parameter dis1.z1                        parameter             NO dis1.z2                        parameter             NO dis2.y1                        NO                    NO dis2.y2                        successor to solver   successor to dis2 dis2.z1                        parameter             NO dis2.z2                        parameter             NO p0 ( dis2.y2 = dis1.y2 )       NO                    constraint
+dis1.z1                        parameter             NO
+dis1.z2                        parameter             NO
+dis2.y1                        NO                    NO
+dis2.y2                        NO                    successor to dis2
+dis2.z1                        parameter             NO
+dis2.z2                        parameter             NO
+p0 ( dis2.y2 = dis1.y2 )       NO                    constraint